SHOFLO/.github/pull_request_template.md

 - [ ] I have followed our [style guide](https://google.github.io/styleguide/jsguide.html)
 - [ ] I understand the code I'm editing and the potential risks to production associated with this change
 - [ ] I have checked to make sure the code in this change is DRY
+- [ ] This change does not require any other change and can be independently deployed
 ##### Loom video
 - [ ] I have added a Loom video
 - [ ] Not applicable